Tamara Grove: Biography

-After the 2016 United States presidential election she was a researcher for the First Step Act and worked directly with President Donald Trump’s Urban Revitalization Coalition and was the lead co-author for his 13-Point Urban Revitalization Plan.
+Prior to her time in office, she was a researcher for the First Step Act after the 2016 United States presidential election.
+Grove worked directly with President Donald Trump’s Urban Revitalization Coalition and was the lead co-author for his 13-Point Urban Revitalization Plan.
+Locally she worked for the anti-cannabis group Protecting South Dakota Kids in 2024 legislative session.